SkillsFundingAgency/das-shared-packages/SFA.DAS.NServiceBus/README.md

 ## Outbox

-By enabling NServiceBus' outbox feature the endpoint will simulate the reliability of a distributed transaction, guaranteeing consistency between data persistence and messaging operations.
+By enabling NServiceBus' outbox feature the endpoint can simulate the reliability of a distributed transaction, guaranteeing consistency between data persistence and messaging operations.

 ### SQL Server

-The following tables will need to be created before the endpoint is started:
+To keep track of any incoming and outgoing messages the SQL Server persistence implementation of the outbox requires the creation of dedicated tables.
+These will need to be created before the endpoint is started:

 ```sql
 CREATE TABLE [dbo].[OutboxData]